dahm641/tech258_cloud/linux/app/app_deployment.md

 ```

-# complete script for nginx and nodejs app
+# Complete script for nginx and nodejs app

 ```
 # Nginx script